AntoninKadrmas/Linux_On_Android/README.md

 !!
 You should be now in.

 Error:
-1. process completed signal 9 error (could happend afetr some time when vnc server running)
+1. Process completed signal 9 error (could happened after some time when vnc server running)
-- enter into developer mode and allow usb debuging (on android)
+- Enter into developer mode and allow usb debugging (on android)
-- connect device into computer
+- Connect device into computer
-- install android debuging bridge (android developer SDK platform tools)
+- Install android debugging bridge (android developer SDK platform tools)
-- extract download folder
+- Extract download folder
-- add path to extracted folder into enviroment variable
+- Add path to extracted folder into environment variable
-- open command prompt
+- Open command prompt
-- to check if device is connected successfully (you should see device number with it's status)
+- To check if device is connected successfully (you should see device number with it's status)
 ```
 adb devices
 ```
-- to enter device shell
+- To enter device shell
 ```
 adb shell
 ```
-- on android 12L, 13 enter ...
+- On android 12L, 13 enter ...
 I used this and it works pretty well
 ```
 settings put global settings_enable_monitor_phantom_procs false
 ```
-- on android 12 enter
+- On android 12 enter
 ```
 /system/bin/device_config set_sync_disabled_for_tests persistent; /system/bin/device_config put activity_manager max_phantom_processes 2147483647
 ```